biocore/qiime/doc/scripts/beta_diversity.rst

 	**[OPTIONAL]**

 	-i, `-`-input_path
-		input path: otu table, or dir of otu tables for batch mode -o, `-`-output_dir
+		Input path: otu table, or dir of otu tables for batch mode -o, `-`-output_dir
-		output directory, will be created if doesn't exist -m, `-`-metrics
+		Output directory, will be created if doesn't exist -m, `-`-metrics
-		metrics to use, comma delimited if >1 metric, no spaces -s, `-`-show_metrics
+		Metrics to use, comma delimited if >1 metric, no spaces -s, `-`-show_metrics
-		show available beta diversity metrics and quit
+		Show available beta diversity metrics and quit
 	-t, `-`-tree_path
-		path to newick tree file, required for phylogenetic metrics [default: None]
+		Path to newick tree file, required for phylogenetic metrics [default: None]

 **Output:**